iftekharalammithu/car_dealer/README.md

 Type-safe search params state manager for React frameworks.
 Like useState, but stored in the URL query string.

-### Debounce
+### ### Debounce

-It Debounce the search input, which means it will wait for a second before executing the function passed to it.
+It [debounces](src/components/shared/SearchInput.tsx) the search input, which means it will wait for a second before executing the function passed to it.
 This is useful for preventing too many requests being sent to the server when the user is typing in the search input.